IfeSunmola/SellYourThing/README.md

 6. Accept images
 7. Log in should not be required to reply to a message
 8. Facebook/google login
-9. Admin tools in navbar
-10. Remove request params, find way to show messages without it
+9. Remove request params, find way to show messages without it
-11. .and().requiresChannel().anyRequest().requiresSecure();
+10. .and().requiresChannel().anyRequest().requiresSecure();
-12. Use a content security policy for Spring Boot XSS protection
+11. Use a content security policy for Spring Boot XSS protection
-13. After login, always redirect to previous page
+12. After login, always redirect to previous page
-14. Add location to register page
+13. Add location to register page

 ---